datalad-handbook/book/docs/basics/101-105-install.rst

 "But today, let's only focus on how to install a dataset", she continuous.

 "Damn it!
-Can't we have longer lectures?", you think and set alarms to all of the upcoming lecture dates in your calender.
+Can't we have longer lectures?", you think and set alarms to all of the upcoming lecture dates in your calendar.
 There is so much exciting stuff to come, you can't miss a single one.

 Installing an existing dataset is done with the ``datalad install`` command.